Indian School, Muladha

 Indian School Muladha is an English Medium Secondary School, started in 1991, in a small building with 9 teachers and 90 students.
 It is now one of the largest interior schools in the Sultanate of Oman with around 2100 students and around 80 staff including teaching and non-teaching.

 Location

 The school is 120 kilometres away from Muscat on the Muscat-Dubai highway in the South Batinah region.
 The school is located in a sprawling 16 acres of lush green land in sharp contrast to the desert enveloping it.

 Facilities

 Classes: KG I to Class XII classes are taught in Indian School Muladha.

 Facilities: Work Experience, Library, Audio Visual Room, Laboratories, Auditorium, Canteen, Remedial Classes, Environmental Classes, Staff transport, Educational trips, Medical Check - Up, Staff Excursion, Activity Room.

 Laboratories: Three fully equipped Science labs, a Math Lab, three Computer Labs and one Audio Visual Room.

 Sports: Playground for games like Cricket, Volleyball, Football, Hockey, Kho Kho, Kabaddi, Badminton, etc.

-Extracurricular activities

-Kids Lab and Kids Park.
-Recently, new skill subjects like Artificial Intelligence, Physical Training, and Introduction to Financial Markets have been introduced for middle school students.
-Different clubs are introduced to enrich the hidden talents and innovations of students.
-For these club activities, the last period on Thursdays of the month is reserved.